topo-gps/ios-manual/en/routes/routes_edit.rst

    *Editing the route track in the route planner.*

 Just like with manually planning a route you can add, move, insert and remove route points to modify the route.
 If you are done editing the route track you can press 'Save' to save the result.
 The modified route will be saved a new route, the existing route will not be changed.
-Optionally you could :ref:`remove <sec-routes-remove>` the original route later.
+Optionally you could :ref:`remove <sec-route-remove>` the original route later.

 Below we will give the following examples: